What Cases do Personal Injury Lawyers Take?

 It should also be noted that personal injury lawyers don’t handle cases outside of personal injury law.
 For instance, if you were hurt in an attempted robbery, a personal injury lawyer will not take your case.
 Personal injury law is a type of tort law, whereas robbery is criminal law.
 Tort law cases actually tend to have some of the highest rates for settlements, in addition to its other differences.
 These two different types of law, tort and criminal, require different steps, meaning you’ll need an entirely different lawyer to pursue justice for a robbery.

 In the end, to see if a lawyer will handle your case, you should just ask!
-At Wettermark Keith, we take all case requests seriously.
+At Wettermark Keith personal injury law firm, we take all case requests seriously.
 We want to help you on the way to receiving compensation for your injuries and justice for your peace of mind.
 We’re happy to talk with you!
 Just fill out the form below.